wilfreud/stasis/DOCKER-PERSISTENCE.md

 # Testing Template Persistence with Docker Compose

-To verify that templates are correctly persisted between container restarts:
+T# Copy templates from your local machine to the container docker cp ./template-backup/. pdf-generation-service:/app/templatesverify that templates are correctly persisted between container restarts:

 1. Start the service using Docker Compose: